 - Open a Windows command prompt as Admin

 ubuntu config --default-user rootto set the default user as root.

-- Now you want to change your Ubuntu shell back to have your profile as the default user.
-Within a Windows command prompt run the following command
+7. Now, you want to change your Ubuntu shell to make your profile the default user.
+Within a Windows command prompt, run the following command

 ubuntu config --default-user [username]

-Now when you open your Ubuntu shell your profile will default open to yours and the password will be reset.
+When you open your Ubuntu shell, your profile will defaultto yours, and the password will be reset.